Chart Color Schemes

 The level of residential development activity in Risdon Park is very low in comparison to the average area assessed nationally by AreaSearch

 Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Risdon Park has recorded around 9 residential properties granted approval annually over the past five financial years ending June 2021.
 This totals an estimated 49 homes.
-So far in FY-26 (July 2021 to June 2022), 1 approval has been recorded.
-The population has declined over recent years, with development activity considered adequate relative to this decline, which is positive for buyers.
+So far in the financial year 2026-27 (FY-26), 1 approval has been recorded.
+With population declining over recent years, development activity has been adequate relative to other areas, which is positive for buyers.

-New homes are being built at an average expected construction cost value of $270,000.
-In the current financial year, $15.0 million in commercial approvals have been registered, indicating moderate levels of commercial development.
-Compared to the Rest of SA, Risdon Park records somewhat elevated construction activity, with 26.0% above the regional average per person over the five-year period ending June 2021.
-This preserves reasonable buyer options while sustaining existing property demand, despite building activity slowing in recent years.
+New homes are being built at an average expected construction cost of $270,000.
+Additionally, $15.0 million in commercial approvals have been registered this financial year, indicating moderate levels of commercial development.
+Compared to the rest of South Australia (SA), Risdon Park records somewhat elevated construction activity, with 26.0% above the regional average per person over the five-year period ending June 2021.
+This preserves reasonable buyer options while sustaining existing property demand, although building activity has slowed in recent years.

-This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists entirely of standalone homes, preserving the area's low density nature and attracting space-seeking buyers.
+The area's development activity is also below the national average, suggesting its established nature and potential planning limitations.
+Recent building activity consists entirely of standalone homes, preserving Risdon Park's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
 Interestingly, developers are building more traditional houses than the current mix suggests (76.0% at Census), indicating continued strong demand for family homes despite density pressures.
 The estimated count of 656 people in the area per dwelling approval reflects its quiet, low activity development environment.
 Given stable or declining population forecasts, Risdon Park may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development